nabrus/JavaScript30/README.md

 ### [Day 25: Event Capture, Propagation, Bubbling and Once](https://github.com/nabrus/JavaScript30/tree/master/25-event-capture%2Cpropagation%2Cbubbling-and-once)
   * **Event Capture** - When an event is fired the browser checks to see if the element's outer-most ancestor has that event.
 If it does the handler runs.
 It then moves on to the next element inside, then the next one inside of that and so on *capturing* those events and running the handler on each until it reaches the element that actually fired the event.
-  * **Event Bubbling** - After the browser goes through it's capture flow phase and the options object `{ capture: false }` is set (the default), the events  propagate in the opposite direction.
+  * **Event Bubbling** - After the browser goes through it's capture flow phase and the options object `{ capture: false }` (the default) is set, the events  propagate in the opposite direction.
 Starting at the element that the event fired on if it has the handler registered on it.
 From there it moves to the next immediate ancestor element and so on *bubbling* all the way up.
 Checking for and running the event handler.
   * `Element.classList` is a read-only property that returns a live `DOMTokenList` collection of the class attributes of the element.
   * The `stopPropagation()` method of the `Event` interface prevents further propagation of the current event in the capturing and bubbling phases.
   * `addEventListener()` parameter `once:` A `Boolean` indicating that the `listener` should be invoked at most once after being added.
 If `true`, the `listener` would be automatically removed when invoked.